-Posted date 15 days ago Posted by Staffline Team
+Posted date about 3 years ago Posted by Staffline Team

 As discussions around returning to the office amidst the Coronavirus pandemic continue, many sectors have found ways to adapt and thrive in non-traditional work settings.
 According to a TechNation report in 2019, Belfast’s thriving digital tech sector employs more than 60,000 people- which equates to a fifth of the city’s workforce.
 Outside of Belfast, the North West has also become a hub for the sector, supported by alliance organisations like Tech North West.